Bangladesh: Visual arts, crafts and clothing

 The recorded history of art in Bangladesh can be traced to the 3rd century BCE, when terracotta sculptures were made in the region.
 In classical antiquity, notable sculptural Hindu, Jain, and Buddhist art developed in the Pala Empire and the Sena dynasty.
 The Bengal Sultanate saw Islamic art evolve since the 14th century.
-During the Mughal rule, Jamdani, a unique design on fine muslin; was woven on Persian motifs in Dhaka.
+During the Mughal rule, Jamdani, a fine-muslin textile, was woven with Persian motifs in Dhaka.
 It was classified by UNESCO as an Intangible cultural heritage in 2013.
-Bangladesh also produces the Rajshahi silk, a fine silk renowned for its softness and ability to create sophisticated designs.
-Ivory, brass and pottery has deep roots in Bangladeshi culture.
+Bangladesh also produces the Rajshahi silk, a fine silk noted for its softness and use in patterned textiles.
+Ivory, brass and pottery have deep roots in Bangladeshi culture.
 The Nakshi Kantha, a centuries-old embroidery tradition for quilts in Bengal, is made throughout Bangladesh.

 The modern art movement in Bangladesh took shape in post-independence East Bengal, especially with the pioneering works of Zainul Abedin.
 Other leading painters include SM Sultan, Mohammad Kibria, Safiuddin Ahmed, Shahabuddin Ahmed, Kanak Chanpa Chakma, Qayyum Chowdhury, Rashid Choudhury, Quamrul Hassan, Rafiqun Nabi and Syed Jahangir.

 Novera Ahmed is the pioneer of modernist sculpture in Bangladesh.
 Other eminent sculptors include Nitun Kundu, Syed Abdullah Khalid, Hamiduzzaman Khan, Shamim Sikder, Ferdousi Priyabhashini and Abdur Razzaque.
 The annual Mangal Shobhajatra (Bengali New Year parade) organised by the Faculty of Fine Arts of the University of Dhaka on Pohela Boishakh was enlisted as an Intangible cultural heritage by UNESCO in 2016.
-Photography as a form of art has seen exponential growth in the 21st century.
+Photography as a form of art has seen rapid growth in the 21st century.
 Chobi Mela, held biennially, is considered the largest photography festival in Asia.

 Lungi is the most common informal clothing for men, while kurta (panjabi) and pajama are worn by men on festivals and holidays.
 Domestically tailored suits, neckties and pants are customarily worn by men at formal events, and the traditional sherwani and churidar are worn along with the turban in weddings.
 Women commonly wear the shalwar kameez accompanied by orna; while sari is worn on more formal events.
 Some women follow Islamic clothing.